danielsdliu/IvermectinLDA/README.md

 # IvermectinLDA

 Notebooks mostly describe what is contained.
-Notebooks 3-4 were mostly used during the development portion but not the final model.
+Notebooks 3-4 were mostly used for development portion and are there mostly for the record.
+The final model is in Notebook 5.
 The LDA visualizations from the final model are contained in the folder.